-Explanation of any changes in the financing available to support WIOA title I and partner-provided WIOA services.
+Explanation of any changes in the financing available to support WIOA title I and partner- provided WIOA services.

-Workforce Connection of Central New Mexico (WCCNM), part of Congress's Workforce Innovative Opportunity Act (WIOA) of 2014, has seen significant increases in its funding carried out by New Mexico Department of Workforce Solutions.
-Over the last two years, PY18 (7-1-18 to 6-30-19) & PY19 (7-1-19 to 6-30-20), WCCNM has received 31% & 10% respectively, while PY20 is an 8% decrease.
-These swings are directly related to the increase in Federal contributions delivered to New Mexico since it experiences close to the highest unemployment rate in the Nation (June 30.
-2018) at 4.9% until PY20.
-In addition, WCCNM receives the largest portion of New Mexico's four WIOA Regions with this formula allocation due to its servicing demographics which includes population.
-WCCNM serves the Central Regions counties of Bernalillo, Sandoval, Torrance and Valencia.
-Based on the relatively fixed infrastructure of the WCCNM's service program, three service providers and four county facilities, a majority of the additional funding falls straight into the client services lines of the budget.
+Workforce Connection of Central New Mexico (WCCNM), part of Congress's Workforce Innovative Opportunity Act (WIOA) of 2014, has dealt with fluctuations in its funding carried out by New Mexico Department of Workforce Solutions.
+Over the last two years, PY21 (7-1-21 to 6-30-22) & PY22 (7-1-22 to 6-30-23), WCCNM has received decreases of 1% & 4% respectively from its prior year funding.
+These swings are directly related to the decrease in Federal contributions delivered to all the states, but New Mexico still has the highest unemployment rate in the Nation (June 30.
+2022) at 4.9%.
+Washington DC providence must have intercepted our gift as they are highest at 5.5%.
+WCCNM still receives the largest portion of New Mexico's four WIOA Regions with this formula allocation due to its servicing demographics which includes population.
+WCCNM serves the Central Regions counties of Bernalillo, Sandoval, Torrance, and Valencia.
+Based on the relatively fixed infrastructure of the WCCNM's service program, now only two service providers and four county facilities, a majority of the additional funding falls straight into the client services lines of the budget.
 Incrementally, the additional costs to serve more clients at the service provider level is lower per dollars spent serving clients.